 That’s why having a mobile-friendly website design should be at the forefront of any company’s goals.

 You should expect that most leads and customers who access your website will do so on their phones.
-Your website may be optimized for mobile users, but what about your knowledge base?
+Having your website built with an AI website builder may be optimized for mobile users, but what about your knowledge base?

 Will your graphs and images load correctly, or will they look stretched or squished?
 Will your lists and FAQs appear nice and neat or misaligned due to mobile formatting errors?